ouchadam/thisblog.iswell.cool/content/post/wake-up.md

 First of all, we're going to need a server to listen to our external wake up requests.

 Lets do this with nodejs by creating a new javascript file, `index.js`.
 We can run the server using `node index.js`.
-Any time `require('module-name')` is used, we'll need to run `npm install module-name` to pull down the dependencies into `node_modules`.
+Any time `require('module-name')` is used, we'll need to run `npm install module-name` which will pull down the dependencies into `node_modules`.

 ```javascript